 Beautiful music is the art of the prophets that can calm the agitations of the soul; it is one of the most magnificent and delightful presents God has given us.

-In Variation XIII, Elgar uses a musical cryptogram to spell the initials for Joseph Joachim’s romantic motto, “Frei aber einsam” (Figure 18.1).
+In Variation XIII, Elgar uses a musical cryptogram to spell the initials for Joseph Joachim’s romantic motto, “Frei aber einsam” (Free but lonely).
 This motto forms the basis of a musical cryptogram made famous in a work for violin, the F-A-E Sonata.
 Elgar was a concert violinist who aspired to become a famous soloist like Joachim, but his hopes were dashed through a lack of private instruction during his formative years.
 Elgar continued to identify closely with the violin and even composed a concerto for the instrument.
-As I explain in this post, Elgar achieves this cryptographic sleight of hand by his choice of keys for the Mendelssohn fragments: F minor, A flat major, and E flat major.
-The German motto portrayed by the initials F.A.E. means "Free but lonely," a meaning that dovetails precisely with Elgar's comments about the Enigma Theme capturing his "sense of the loneliness of the artist."
-Variation XIII is the only movement lacking any initials or name that can be linked to one of the composer's friends.
-In place of the initials, Elgar placed three mysterious asterisks (***).
-Based on my original discovery of the F.A.E. cipher in Variation XIII, the initials for this romanticized motto fill in those missing letters.
-More importantly, they pinpoint the identity of the unstated Principal Theme: A Mighty Fortress.
-How?
-By means of Elgar's favorite pastime, cryptography of course.
+As documented in this article, Elgar achieves this cryptographic sleight of hand by his choice of keys for the Mendelssohn fragments: F minor, A-flat major, and E-flat major.

-The initials F. A. E. are virtually identical to those for A Mighty Fortress (A. M. F.), the literal English translation of Ein feste Burg.
-Two of the letters are exact matches (A and F), and the third differs only in terms of orientation as the letters E and M are essentially duplicates.
-This insight is graphically portrayed by one of Elgar’s most famous cryptograms, the Dorabella cipher.
+The initials “F. A. E.” are virtually identical to those for A Mighty Fortress (A. M. F.), the literal English translation of Ein feste Burg.
+Two of the letters are exact matches (A and F).
+The third initial only differs only by orientation as the letters E and M are essentially duplicate characters.
+This insight is graphically portrayed by one of Elgar’s most famous cryptograms, the Dorabella cipher created in July 1897.

-Ein feste Burg around 1529, and his most famous hymn is quoted widely in the German School by such prominent composers as Bach, Mendelssohn, Meyerbeer, Liszt, and Wagner.
-Elgar was a devoted disciple of the German school and deeply admired these composers.
-Ein feste Burg was performed at the 1890 Worcester Music Festival, an event that included Elgar's newly composed concert overture Froissart.
-Elgar later added to the L for Variation XIII the letters ML, the initials for Martin Luther's full name.
-M just so happens to be the 13th letter of the alphabet.
-In Variation XIII, Elgar quotes Mendelssohn four times from his concert overture Calm Sea and Prosperous Voyage, a work inspired by the poetry of the great German poet Goethe.
-This melodic eccentricity is easily explained following my discovery of the unstated Principal Theme because Mendelssohn quotes Ein feste Burg in the fourth movement of his first major symphonic work, the Reformation Symphony.
+Ein feste Burg was composed around 1529 and is quoted extensively by such luminaries of the German School as Bach, Mendelssohn, Meyerbeer, Liszt, and Wagner.
+Elgar was a devoted disciple of the German school and deeply admired those composers.
+Ein feste Burg was performed at the 1890 Worcester Music Festival, an event that featured Elgar's newly composed concert overture Froissart.
+Elgar only later appended “ML” to the original “L” on the short score sketch of Variation XIII.
+The letters “ML” are the initials for Martin Luther.
+M is the thirteenth letter of the alphabet.
+In Variation XIII, Elgar quotes Mendelssohn four times from his concert overture Calm Sea and Prosperous Voyage, a work inspired by the poetry of the great German poet Johann Wolfgang von Goethe.
+This melodic outlier is easily explained following my discovery of the unstated principal Theme because Mendelssohn quotes Ein feste Burg in the fourth movement of his first major symphonic work, the Reformation Symphony.
 Elgar quotes Mendelssohn four times because Mendelssohn quotes Ein feste Burg in the fourth movement of his first symphony.
 The Enigma Variations was Elgar's first major symphonic work and undoubtedly his most performed by major orchestras throughout the world.